 Better yet - you can book a boat and go yourself (take a picnic - some prosecco or champagne!
 Its the best way to spend a day in Amsterdam) - no licence required.
 You can pick up the electric motor boats from nassuakade https://www.sloepdelen.nl/en/ (its what the locals usually do...if they don't own a boat).
 Or you can get the one with the motor (http://www.amsterdamrentaboat.com/)

 And walk the city - its horseshoe shaped - all canals curve around.
 Jordan area is really nice with lots of small restuarants and bars.
 All very gezelllig, as the dutch say.
 If you have time, you can hire bikes and go to Amsterdamse bos (the large park) - here take a picnic and try kayaking (further into the park, are kayak hires - very cheap about EUR7 per hour).
-These are the very untouristic things to do in the gorgeous city of Amsterdam.
-10 months agoAnswered by RT Rain via WorldNomads.com
+These are the very untouristic things to do in the gorgeous city of Amsterdam. about 1 year agoAnswered by RT Rain via WorldNomads.com